-On September 17, 2016, the BC Conservative Party elected a new leader.
-Just over a month later, the BC Conservative Party board of directors disqualified its newly elected leader on a technicality.
-The leadership position remained vacant throughout the general election period.
+The BC Conservative Party elected a leader at a Leadership Convention on September 17, 2016 in Prince George, BC.
+Just over a month later, the Party’s board of directors disqualified its newly elected leader on a technicality.
+The leadership position remained vacant throughout the 2017 BC general election period.

-For the 2017 general election, the Party restricted its call for candidates to a message on its facebook page.
+For the 2017 general election, the BC Conservative Party restricted its call for candidates to a message on its facebook page.
 The message was posted early February, 2017.
-By then the major competing parties had most of their election candidates in place.
-The BC Conservative Party announced its first candidate mid-March, 2017, and its last candidate two weeks before Election Day.
+By then, candidate recruitment by the major competing parties was either almost done (BC Liberals, 74/87 candidates) or well under way (BC NDP, 54/87 candidates; BC Greens, 24/83 candidates).
+The BC Conservative Party announced its first candidate mid-March, 2017, and its last candidate two weeks before Election Day, 2017.

 The BC Conservative Party entered the 41st British Columbia general election with only 10 of 87 candidates.
 On Election Day, May 9, 2017, our Party won 0.5% of the popular vote.

 Shortly after the election, the BC Conservative Party halved its annual membership renewal fee from $20 to $10.
-Some board members have talked about reviving our Party’s CAs.
+Some board members have talked about reviving our Party’s constituency associations.

 The election financing report for the BC Conservative Party (available through Elections BC) shows that our Party raised $33K in donations in the months leading up to the 2017 general election.
 The amount is less than 20% of the donation money our Party raised for the same period ($178K) prior to the 2013 general election.